varnishcache/homepage/R1/source/releases/rel5.1.3.rst

 `Source package can be found here <http://repo.varnish-cache.org/source/varnish-5.1.3.tar.gz>`_

 Varnish Cache 5.1.3 is a stability release of Varnish Cache 5.1.
-See separate announcement for details on this update.
+See :ref:`vsv00001` for details.

 More information: